turingschool/career-development-curriculum-site/module_three/Mod 3_week1.md

 The following tools can be used to build resume content.
 Review this resume worksheet to help organize and select relevant experience and skills to include.

 Next, decide if you want to use your LinkedIn Profile PDF to help build your resume template with the following steps:
  Go to homepage of LinkedIn profile
  On left side of page, click on resume builder
  Select a title of role you are interested in

 Submit your Resume Rough Draft:
-Upload your resume to CV Compiler:
+ 1. Upload your resume to CV Compiler [here] (https://cvcompiler.com/students/turingschool)
-1. Go here
-2. Click on "Improve Your Student Resume"
+ 2. 2.
+Click on "Improve Your Student Resume"
  3. Authorize it with either LinkedIn or GitHub
  4. Fill out the fields with your Name and Email and the promo code Turing2108
  5. Upload your resume

 Update your resume according to feedback.
 These updates must be done first before submitting your resume to the Career team for review.